Motivation Radio: Critical reception

 Despite the relative commercial failure of Motivation Radio, it received enthusiastic reviews from music critics, and, according to music writer Mark Powell, "did much to enhance Steve Hillage's reputation as an innovative musician."
 A magazine advertisement for the album noted that critics had called it "the best guitarist's album so far this year."
 Billboard were favourable, saying that "Hillage's powerful guitar powers its way through each cut as the synthesizer evokes the hypnotics" and singling out "Radio", "Motivation", "Searching for the Spark" and "Saucer Surfing" as the album's "best cuts."
 Phil Sutcliffe of Sounds magazine also wrote a review despite being heavily preoccupied with punk rock at the time.

 In later times, the album has been increasingly acclaimed.
 Real Gone Rocks were very favourable, saying that, of all Hillage's albums, Motivation Radio "best represents Hillage as both a great musician and arranger."
 They said that the album "rarely meanders into self-indulgence, making it an unheralded classic among Hillage's recorded works."
-Dave Connolly of Allmusic rated the album four stars out of five, saying "those in tune with being transported through music will want to station themselves near the speakers for Motivation Radio."
+Dave Connolly of AllMusic said that "those in tune with being transported through music will want to station themselves near the speakers for Motivation Radio."
 He commented that "Motivation Radio works as well as it does because it draws listeners to that halfway point (and beyond), steering them with spiritual signposts and rewarding them with rapturous music.
 It's a remarkably smooth journey, more accessible than L, if equally cosmic.
 Again, it was an idiomatic cover tune, "Not Fade Away," that became the single; though an odd way to end the record, it wouldn't have made any sense in the middle.
 The rest of the record is a contiguous collection of music.
 So tune in and bliss out."

 Connolly Co were very favourable and said "meditate, medicate, do whatever it takes, but tune into Motivation Radio.
 Presented as “a multidimensional window,” it’s a remarkable musical journey that fills the listener with positive energy.
 I know, that sounds sooo new agey, so let me explain.
 I don’t listen to this record, I lose myself in it.
 For forty minutes, my grey little world becomes a technicolor landscape where flying saucers and octave doctors come to life on crackling waves of energy.
 Still not helping?
 Okay, then think about Pink Floyd.
 Remember how Dark Side and Wish You Were Here transported you to another place?
 Well, Motivation Radio does the same, only it’s a much friendlier place.
 The sounds, the melodies, the musicality of it all conspires to make me drop my guard, and before I know it I’m no longer listening to the music, I’m breathing it.
 Maybe it’s just a harmonic thing, and you’re either tuned into this kind of music (in which case Gong’s You is probably one of your favorites) or you’re not."